The dispensary allows collections between 9-1pm and 2-6pm. You will need to wait outside.

 - this means coughing a lot for more than an hour, or 3 or more coughing episodes in 24 hours (if you usually have a cough, it may be worse than usual)

 We thank you for your co-operation and understanding.
-As you are aware, the situation is evolving daily and we will keep you updated via our website and text messaging service.
+As you are aware, the situation is changing frequently, and we will keep you updated via our website and text messaging service.

 You can eConsult with a GP at your own convenience.
 Fill in an online form to prompt them of your condition.
 The GP will respond within the next working day,